SomenWebDev/Multivendor_Shop_Backend/README.md

 - `GET /api/admin/orders`

 ---
 ## 📬 Nodemailer Integration

-We use `nodemailer` to send:
+We use `nodemailer` to send verification emails during user registration.
-- Order confirmations
-- Vendor approval emails
-- Other transactional notifications

-Uses your email (SMTP) configured in `.env`.
+### 📌 Use Cases

+- ✅ Sends a verification email with a secure activation link after user signup.
+- 📥 Ensures only valid email addresses can register.

 ---